franko/lhelper/README.md

 # Little Library Helper

-An simple utility to help you install C/C++ libraries on Windows, using MinGW, and on Linux.
-Can simplify you develoment by creating separate environments that contains a collection of libraries compiled using specific compilers or build options.
-Seamlessly change library environment and start compile your project using you favorite build system.
+An simple utility to help you install C/C++ libraries on Windows and on Linux.
+On Windows works with MinGW only.

+It helps to simplify the develoment by creating separate environments each containing a collection of libraries compiled using specific a compiler and specific compiler's flags.

+For example you may have an environment for libraries compiled for x86 architecture and another one for x86_64.

+Seamlessly change environment and start compiling your project using you favorite build system.

+## Usage

 Little Library Helper works by creating a library environment first.
 The command is: